 You will NOT be able to drive immediately after your surgery.
 At your follow-up visit with Dr. Miller about 10-14 days after surgery, you will learn when you are allowed to drive again.
-As a general rule you will not be able to drive with your surgical foot again until you are able to walk 100% on the operative side.
-This timing is dictated by Dr. Miller and his staff.

 Factors that affect driving after foot and ankle surgery: